OthoDeng/paper_fluctuation/manuscript.typ

   $
 )<eq.scaled-pdf>

 exhibiting unit slopes for both tails.
-The successful collapse of empirical distributions onto this universal form (@fig:rescaling-and-symmetry a,c) validates our theoretical approach and demonstrates that TCWV fluctuations can be completely characterized by three parameters: the two tail exponents and the mode position.
+The successful collapse of empirical distributions onto this universal form (@fig:rescaling-and-symmetry a,c) validates our theoretical approach and demonstrates that wind fluctuations can be completely characterized by three parameters: the two tail exponents and the mode position.

-This rescaling analysis provides compelling evidence for the nonequilibrium nature of atmospheric water vapor dynamics, revealing universal scaling properties that transcend specific climate regimes while maintaining sensitivity to the underlying physical processes that drive asymmetric fluctuations.
+This rescaling analysis provides compelling evidence for the nonequilibrium nature of thermodynamics and dynamics, revealing universal scaling properties that transcend specific climate regimes while maintaining sensitivity to the underlying physical processes that drive asymmetric fluctuations.
 //

-The results are shown in @fig:rescaling-and-symmetry, where the

-From the @eq.asymmetry equation, we can see that the asymmetry metric $A_("asym")$ is related to the ratio of the positive and negative fluctuation distributions, scaled by the mean and variance of the distribution.
-This relationship highlights how the asymmetry in TCWV fluctuations can be quantitatively assessed through statistical measures.

 #figure(image("../ERA5SLP/fig6/combined_figure_alt.png"),